If you get bit by someone’s dog, you bite back! Not literally though.

 With dog bites on the rise all across the United States, and billions of dollars spent by Los Angeles residents to recover from dog bites every year, what should you do if you get it?
 A few days ago, a dog – German shepherd, to be precise – was shot by a Los Angeles police officer for attacking three people.

 Dog bites are not rare in the U.S., where the Centers for Disease Control estimate about 4.5 million Americans get bit by dogs annually.
-Some dog bites require from thousands to hundreds of thousands of dollars for medical bills to recover from injuries, and some dog bites can be fatal.
+Some dog bites require thousands to hundreds of thousands of dollars for medical bills to recover from injuries, and some dog bites can be fatal.

 According to the CDC, dog bites kill an estimated up to 20 Americans every year.
 Dog attacks in California have been on the rise, with statistics showing that the most vicious dogs reside in the state.